carlsednaoui/ouibounce/README.md

 - [Chaining options](#chaining-options)

 ##### Sensitivity
-Define how far the mouse has to be from the window breakpoint.
+Ouibounce fires when the mouse cursor moves close to (or passes) the top of the viewport.
+You can define how far the mouse has to be before Ouibounce fires.
 The higher value, the more sensitive, and the more quickly the event will fire. _Defaults to 20._

 _Example:_
 ```js